11 Smart Strategies For Searching For Ancestors Who Changed Their Name

 How do you find out if you ancestor changed their name?

-If you suspect your ancestor entered the country with another surname, you may be wondering how to find name change records.
+If you suspect your ancestor entered the country with another surname, you may be wondering how to find what their original surname was or where the records about the name change might be.

-Since many name changes weren’t formal, it can get tricky to trace your ancestors back, and confirm that the people with two different names – or more – are indeed the same person.
+Since many name changes weren’t formal, these ancestors can quickly turn into brick walls.
+It can get tricky to trace them and confirm that the people with two different names – or more – are indeed the same person.
 One of my friends has an ancestor who used about four variations of his name!

 When starting your research into a birth name, don’t immediately jump to the country they came from.
 Begin your search in the US with local, state, and federal records.